-Updated 11/01/21.
-If you experience breakouts, you’ve almost also certainly experienced the brown, purple, or red marks that are leftover long after they’ve gone away.
-I truly believe these are worse than the breakouts themselves, simply because a breakout only lasts for five to seven days, whereas the post-breakout mark can last for up to eight months!
-They also tend to be much more difficult to get rid of.
-In this post, I’ll share my expert tips for fading these marks fast, so your skin can be clear and even-toned.
+Updated 10/10/22.
+If you experience breakouts, you’ve almost certainly also experienced the brown, purple, or red marks that are leftover long after they’re gone.
+I truly believe these are worse than the breakouts themselves, simply because a breakout only lasts for five to seven days, whereas the post-breakout mark can last up to eight months!
+In this post, I’ll share my expert tips for fading these marks fast, so your skin can be more clear and even-toned.

-Have you ever noticed that some blemishes seem to leave more severe marks than others?
-There are a variety of factors that can affect this.
-Keep scrolling to see a few examples.
+Have you noticed that some blemishes seem to leave more severe marks than others?
+There are different factors that affect this.

 1. Skin Tone